Activity on Referral Co-ordinator (Children & Young People) - temporary contract up to 1 year

 Responsible for: Occasional oversight of freelancers and volunteers

-The Community Health and Wellbeing Team are looking to recruit a self-motivated, enthusiastic, and committed professional to deliver and develop Activity on Referral within the Stroud District in partnership with Active Gloucestershire.
+The Community Health and Wellbeing Team are looking to recruit a self-motivated, enthusiastic, and committed professional to establish Activity on Referral within the Stroud District in partnership with Active Gloucestershire.

 You will be working as part of a small dynamic team who use insight and local intelligence to develop the programmes which support the health and wellbeing of the Stroud District community.